10 Things Not to Do in South Korea

 1. Don’t tip!

-The price you see is the price you pay in Korea.
+The price you see is the price you pay.
+No need to add extra for taxes and tips!

 2. Don’t stand on the left side of the escalator.

-Koreans use the left side as a fast track to power walk.
+Koreans treat the left side as a fast track for people in a rush to power walk.

 4. Don’t wear shoes inside a house.